zhaojh329/oui/README.md

 OpenWrt web user interface implemented in [vue.js] and [Ant Design of Vue].

-Oui uses [json-rpc] to communicate with OpenWrt subsystems.
+Oui uses [json-rpc] to communicate with OpenWrt subsystems and support ACL.

 Oui is especially suitable for enterprise custom development.